 * “State” here refers to a sovereign.
 Rather an odd concept for Americans, who conceptualize sovereignty on a split-screen basis.
 Yeah, Missouri is a sovereign state, but it’s not a nation.
 Yeah, the U.S. is a nation and a sovereign, but it derives its sovereignty from the consent of the governed through the respective 50 st… ah, heck, I could ramble on all day.
 Point is, in most other countries, “the state” means the national government.
 And when we talk about “states-party” in treaty-speak, we mean member nations.

-** In federal cases, remember the Rule 4(f)(2)(C)(ii) requirement that the mailing originate from the Clerk of Court, rather than from counsel.
+** In federal cases, remember the Rule 4(f)(2)(C)(ii) requirement that the mailing originate from the Clerk of Court, rather than from counsel– this requirement likewise lies in the statute, and applies to federal or state suits falling under the FSIA rubric.
 Remember, too, that if mail service is precluded under the foreign country’s declarations to the Hague Service Convention, it’s invalid for this step.

 Update, July 20, 2020: an interesting new application of the FSIA hierarchy is in the works, and I’m curious to see how it is interpreted.
 As of September 12 (some eight weeks from now), the Hague Service Convention will enter into force in Austria.
 Its declarations are yet to be posted to the HCCH website (they are on the Dutch government’s treaty database…), but one interesting declaration has been highlighted by the good folks at conflictoflaws.net — Austria will not allow service of documents on the state or political subdivisions via the Convention.
 Instead, Austria’s declaration directs plaintiffs to use diplomatic channels instead of Convention methods.
 So my question: how does this square with the §1608(a) list, which mandates that mail service be attempted before diplomatic channels?
 We shall see… but I sense that Austria’s objection to HSC Art.
 10(a) renders that a nullity.